gnowoel/gnowoel.github.io/_posts/2015-10-18-gulp-streams.markdown

 {% endhighlight %}

 Though the idea of a stream is not particularly difficult, the implementation *is*.
 We have to handle the class inheritance carefully and add option flags appropriately.
 In practice, however, we almost never use the core stream API directly.
-There is a module called [`through2`](https://www.npmjs.com/package/through2) that will save us from this awkwardness:
+There is a handy module called [`through2`](https://www.npmjs.com/package/through2) that will save us from this awkwardness:

 {% highlight javascript %}
 var through2 = require('through2');